uprial/nastyillusioner/README.md

 * No more than one illusioner per user on the server at the same time
 * Illusioners don't despawn and teleport to the players projected route when they run too far away

+#### Spawn triggers
+* A player has been running in one direction 80% of the last 60 seconds

 ![NastyIllusioner Promo](images/nastyillusioner-promo.png)

 ## Commands